-Visiting the magnificent Kenilworth Castle and Kenilworth Town
+Visiting the magnificent Kenilworth Castle

-Kenilworth Castle rises impressively in front of you as you drive into Kenilworth Town.
+Kenilworth castle rises impressively in front of you as you drive into Kenilworth Town.
 It is an incredibly imposing ruin its red sandstone buildings standing proud.
 Kenilworth Castle and the town that it sits within lay at the heart of the Midlands in Warwickshire.
 The town itself dates back to the Roman occupation and was mentioned in the Domesday book in 1086 AD.

 Located in Warwickshire around 6 miles from Coventry and 5 miles from Warwick this is a very easy area to get to from London.
 Kenilworth is one of those chocolate box towns located near the Avon River in Shakespeare Country.
 Famous of course for Stratford on Avon and the birth of one of England’s finest playwrights William Shakespeare.

 Luckily for us, we were house sitting in Tanworth in Arden which is just down the road from Kenilworth and we managed to visit twice, unfortunately, it was England and it was raining both times.

 - Visiting the magnificent Kenilworth Castle

 - Kenilworth Castle Elizabethan Gardens

 The original castle at Kenilworth is thought to have been a motte and bailey with wooden buildings and was established in the 1120s by Geoffrey de Clinton.
 It wasn’t until 1173 that it became a royal castle.
 In 1253 Henry III granted the castle to Simon de Montfort, Earl of Leicester.
 In 1361 the castle passed to John of Gaunt (son of Edward III), who developed it as more of a royal palace than a castle.
 In 1553 the castle was granted to John Dudley, Duke of Northumberland.